While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when

 The secret to "joyful early reading," says childhood literacy expert Richard Gentry, PhD, is fun—and that means stopping a reading activity when it stops being fun.

-Here's my top tip for any parent wondering how to teach reading at home: What made the process easy for us is a phonics-based book called Teach Your Child to Read in 100 Easy Lessons.
-Along with more than a million other folks, even if you go by Amazon sales alone, I used it to teach my preschoolers to read.
+Here's my top tip for any parent wondering how to teach reading at home: What made the process easy and enjoyable for our family was a phonics-based book called Teach Your Child to Read in 100 Easy Lessons.
+Along with more than a million other folks, even if you go by Amazon sales alone, I used it to teach my three preschoolers to read.
 The lessons are purposely short, and sometimes I cut them even shorter by splitting one lesson into two.
 As a result, the 100 lessons ended up being more like 150 for two of my children, but we had fun.

 My pre-K children learned with this book back in the very early 2000s, and I just discovered that renowned Columbia linguist John McWhorter is also a fan, having taught his 4-year-old daughter to read much more recently, using the same book.
 "My wife and I are not unusually diligent teachers," he wrote in The Atlantic.
 "The book worked by, quite simply, showing our daughter, bit by bit, how to sound out the words.
 That’s it."
 There are other early reading books out there, but you'd be hard pressed to find one more firmly founded in data on what actually works.

 Note: If you're wondering how to teach a child to read more effectively, when they have already been taught but are really struggling with the skills, a school/teacher consult is probably the best first step, as the 100 Easy Lessons book is designed for teaching more or less from scratch, rather than remediating.
 I agree with the reviewer who felt this heads-up should have been front and center in the description.
 This resource really is for teaching from scratch.